All you need to know to explore Tarija Bolivia, the high altitude wine destination!

 The Tour and Tasting

 Casa Real offers a one hour tour of the facility explaining the history of the distillery and the Singani making process.
 After the tour, there is a Singani tasting.
 The Singani tasting at Casa Real, however, is unlike other tastings.
-Instead of a sample of three or four different varieties of Singani, Casa Real gives you a chuflay.
+Instead of a sample of three or four different varieties of Singani, Casa Real makes you a cocktail, the chuflay.
 The chuflay is Bolivia’s national drink made with Singani, ginger ale and lime.

 The chuflay originated in the 1800s during the construction of the railroad by the British and Americans.
 The men requested “gin on gin” from the Bolivianos.
 A “gin on gin” was gin with alcoholic ginger beer.
 As both gin and alcoholic ginger beer were unavailable at the time in Bolivia, they improvised.
 They decided to use the local liquor, Singani, with ginger ale as an alternative.

 There is some controversy over how the name, however, was born.
 One story suggests the name then arose from the railroad term “shoofly”.
 A “shoofly” is a short workaround from one track to the main track used as a temporary fix.
 Others suggest the name is from workers swatting flies away from the drink saying “shoo fly”.
-Regardless of the origin, the Bolivianos interpreted the word as “chuflay” and the word stuck.
+Regardless of the origin, the Bolivianos interpreted the word as “chuflay” and it stuck.

 As one of the largest producers of Bolivian wine, Aranjuez is partially the reason for Bolivia’s recent boom on a global scale.
 Aranjuez’s Tannat is making a name for itself among wine connoisseurs.
 And it is slowly creeping into the US market due to recent articles posted by the Washington Post and the New York Times.
 After visiting, there is little secret as to why the secret is spreading.